iand/ntriples/README.md

 LICENSE
 =======
-This code and associated documentation is in the public domain.
+This is free and unencumbered software released into the public domain.
+For more information, see <http://unlicense.org/> or the accompanying [`UNLICENSE`](UNLICENSE) file.

-To the extent possible under law, Ian Davis has waived all copyright and related or neighboring rights to this file.
-This work is published from the United Kingdom.

 CREDITS
 =======